eyedeekay/firefox.profile.i2p/README.md

   2. Right-click the i2pbrowser-profile.zip and unzip the the profile into your Documents/Downloads folder.
   3. Go to your desktop, right click, and select "Create Shortcut."
-Where it says "...," Copy and paste the following line
+Where it says "[fill this in when you are sitting at the box later...]," Copy and paste the following line

         firefox.exe -no-remote --profile %CSIDL_DEFAULT_DOWNLOADS%/firefox.profile.i2p